 Have a Yamaha dealer charge the battery as soon as possible if it seems to have discharged.
 Keep in mind that the battery tends to discharge more quickly if the ATV is equipped with optional electrical accessories.
-ECB00930

 To charge a VRLA (Valve Regulated Lead Acid) battery, a special (constant-voltage) battery charger is required.
 Using a conventional battery charger will damage the battery.
-If you do not have access to a constant-voltage battery charger, have a Yamaha dealer charge your battery.